“You’ve brought to life, in a very practical way,

 Collaborating effectively and working well in groups to harness collective intelligence is a skill.
-Some might even argue that in the world today, it’s a critical skill.
-Like all skills, it is something that can be learned and practiced and the more one practices, the better one is likely to become at it.
-Even with decades of experience under our belts we aren’t convinced it can truly be mastered but we’ve dedicated our lives to trying.
+Some might even argue that in the world today it’s a critical skill.
+Like all behaviours, this is something that can be learned and practiced and the more one practices, the better one is likely to become at it.
+Even with decades of experience under our belts, we aren’t convinced it can truly ever be mastered but we’ve dedicated our lives to trying.

 Many of the leaders we work with are keen to improve their own capability in this work and we’re often asked to share our approach and experience with them.
 We’re delighted to do that.

 What we know for sure is that this cannot be solely injected by experts, acquired through book-learning, or absorbed by osmosis.
 To learn how to do the work, one has to do the work.

 Training, in the traditional sense, is not the answer for this kind of learning.
 And so we’ve developed our learning lab approach.